-While it can be great to have a lot of options to browse through, it can also make it harder to find the project you’re looking for.
+While it can be great to have a lot of options to browse through when looking for a new project, it can also make it harder to find exactly what you want.
 Many career sites match skills to work, but just because your skills align with a job doesn’t mean it is something you are interested in doing.

 If you could create the ideal project to work on, what would it look like?
 Would it be a short project that takes a month or two, or something more long-term?
-Are you looking for something you can work on remotely, or would you rather work more hand-in-hand with a client?
-Consider whether you are looking for a project that provides personal growth opportunities or challenges, or is more inspirational and aligns with your existing skillset.
+Are you looking for something you can work on remotely, or would you rather work more directly with a client?
+Consider whether you are looking for a project that provides personal growth opportunities, or one that is more inspirational and aligns with your existing skillset.

 When using a marketplace, there are many ways to narrow down the opportunities you are matched with.
 Marketplaces often use algorithms, so be specific about the keywords you use to search for a job and talk about your experience.
 This is where your ideal project comes into play—be clear about the skills you have and factors that are important for.
 If you can, include a link to your professional portfolio or website on your profile so potential clients can see samples of your past work.

 If you had a great experience with a past client, reach back out to them and see if they have more working coming down their pipeline or if they’d be willing to refer you to someone looking for similar work.
-Reach out to your peers and see what type of projects they are working on—perhaps something will inspire you or you’ll make a new connection that results in a job lead.
+Try reaching out to your peers and see what type of projects they are working on—perhaps something will inspire you or you’ll make a new connection that results in a job lead.

 As you build your network, be sure to keep your resume, LinkedIn profile, and professional website update.
 Always keep that ideal project in mind and ensure the message that you are putting out to the world matches what you are truly looking for.